 Has the Business Cycle Changed and Why?

-From 1960-1983, the standard deviation of annual growth rates in real GDP in the United States was 2.7%.
-From 1984-2001, the corresponding standard deviation was 1.6%.
-This paper investigates this large drop in the cyclical volatility OF real economic.activity.
+From 1960 to 1983, the standard deviation of annual growth rates in real GDP in the United States was 2.7 percent.
+From 1984 to 2001, the corresponding standard deviation was 1.6 percent.
+This paper investigates this large drop in the cyclical volatility of real economic activity.
 The paper has two objectives.
-The first is to provide a comprehensive characterization of the decline in volatility using a large number of U.S. economic time series and a variety of methods designed to describe time-varying time series processes.
+The first is to provide a comprehensive characterization of the decline in volatility using a large number of US economic time series and a variety of methods designed to describe time-varying time-series processes.
 In so doing, the paper reviews the literature on the moderation and attempts to resolve some of its disagreements and discrepancies.
-The second objective is to provide new evidence on the quantitative importance of various explanations for this 'great moderation.'
-Taken together, we estimate that the moderation in volatility is attributable to a combination of improved policy (20-30%), identifiable good luck in the form of productivity and commodity price shocks (20-30%), and other unknown forms of good luck that manifest themselves as smaller reduced-form forecast errors (40-60%).
+The second objective is to provide new evidence on the quantitative importance of various explanations for this "great moderation."
+Taken together, we estimate that the moderation in volatility is attributable to a combination of improved policy (20-30 percent), identifiable good luck in the form of productivity and commodity price shocks (20-30 percent), and other unknown forms of good luck that manifest themselves as smaller reduced-form forecast errors (40-60 percent).